-Under the Data Protection Act 1998, you have a legal right to access your health records.
+Under the uk Data Protection Act 2018 (GDPR), you have a legal right to access your health records.
 If you want to see your health records you can write to your Doctor to request a copy of them.
 You don’t have to give a reason for wanting to see your records.

 As well as having a copy of your health records the Practice will also have a summary of any hospital tests, or treatment, that you have had.
 Any hospitals where you have had treatment, or tests, will also hold records.

 To see your hospital health records, you will have to contact your local Hospital.